 Knowing the basics of music theory isn’t just important for music theory questions; it can also be helpful for questions on specific works in which the lead-in and early clues refer to score indications or memorable musical moments.
 All quiz bowl players should have at least a rudimentary grasp of the following 10 categories of musical terminology.

-Intervals: At the most basic level, intervals—the distance between two pitches—are described with ordinal numbers (second, third, etc.), with the exceptions of unisons (two of the exact same note) and octaves (eight notes apart).
+- Intervals: At the most basic level, intervals — the distance between two pitches — are described with ordinal numbers (second, third, etc.), with the exceptions of unisons (two of the exact same note, which would logically have been called a “first”) and octaves (which would have been called an “eighth”).
 The easiest way to find the basic interval between two pitches is to start on the bottom pitch, label that line or space “1,” and then count lines and spaces upwards until the next pitch is reached; for example, the interval between C and F is a fourth: C is counted as “1,” the lines/spaces for D and E are counted as “2” and “3,” and the line/space for F is reached on “4.”
 Unisons, fourths, fifths, and octaves may be classified as perfect, augmented, or diminished; seconds, thirds, sixths, and sevenths may be classified as major, minor, augmented, or diminished.